mmnaseri/nordvpn-reconnect/README.md

 NORDVPN_RECONNECT_NOTIFY=true ./nordvpn-reconnect.sh "1 hour"
 ```

+If reconnection requests fail, the script will attempt to kill NordVPNd.
+If that fails, it will need to
+either be executed as root, or ask someone else who is to do the dirty work.
+That's why this script
+comes with a sister: `nordvpnd-killer.sh`.

+If you drop a file at `/tmp/nordvpnd-killer.ask` it will try to kill the service for you.
+The idea is that
+you run the original script as your own user, and the other script as root, to have the least amount of
+privilege handed to this script.

 ### Using as a daemon

 To use as a daemon, you just need to create a unit (see the provided example `.service` file)